GratefulBeing/spiritual-journey/README.md

 # my-spiritual-journey
-A personal blog reflecting my walk with God Encouraging spiritual beings through daily post of my spiritual journal with my creator
+A personal blog reflecting my walk with God and encouraging spiritual beings through my daily journey with my creator